 Pabellonia

-Pabellonia is a South American genus in the Alliaceae family (formerly known as Chrysocoryne).
-It is similar to Leucocoryne and according to Alan Meerow molecular evidence suggests it may some day be included in that genus.
-It differs by having staminodes that are fleshy and flat and of a showy pale orange.
+Pabellonia is a South American genus in the former Alliaceae family (now included in Amaryllidaceae) formerly known as Chrysocoryne.
+It is now included in Leucocoryne by most experts.
+It was separated out in the past since it had staminodes that were fleshy and flat and of a showy pale orange.
 For cultivation it needs a very well drained soil in full sun and frost free warm conditions.
 This genus is summer dormant and bulbs are smallish, roundish, very much like Leucocoryne bulbs.

 Return to the PBS wiki Photographs And Information page